Well kill: Reversal

 The intention of a well kill (or the reality of an unintentional well kill) is to stop reservoir fluids flowing to surface.
-This of course creates problems when it is desirable to get the well flowing again.
+This creates problems when it is desirable to get the well flowing again.
 In order to reverse the well kill, the kill fluid must be displaced from the well bore.
-This involves injecting a gas at high pressure, usually nitrogen since it is inert and relatively cheap.
+This is done by injecting a gas at high pressure, usually nitrogen, as it is inert and relatively cheap.
 A gas can be put under sufficient pressure to allow it to push heavy kill fluid, but will then expand and become light once pressure is removed.
-This means that having displaced the kill fluid, it will not itself kill the well.
-Low-density ("light") liquids such as diesel fuel, or the "base fluid" for a "(synthetic) oil-based mud" can also be used, depending on availability and pressure-management issues for a specific well.
+Thus, having displaced the kill fluid, the gas will not itself kill the well.
+Low-density ("light") liquids such as diesel fuel, or the base fluid for a (synthetic) oil-based mud can also be used, depending on availability and pressure-management issues for a specific well.
 The reservoir fluids should be able to flow to surface, displacing the gas.

 The cheapest way to do it is similar to bullheading, where the light fluid (nitrogen, or low-density liquid) is pumped in under high pressure to force the kill fluid into the reservoir.
 This, of course, runs a high risk of causing well damage.
 The most effective way is to use coiled tubing, pumping the gas/diesel down the coil and circulating out the bottom into the well bore, where it will displace the kill mud to production.
 (Of course, getting a coiled tubing spread to the location may take weeks of work and logistics.)